 Have you rehearsed it?
 If not, this is a good time to practice!
 Get familiar with your speech, and think of all the good feelings it will evoke in your partner and wedding guests.
 The speech is not a chore, but a verbal sign of your love and commitment.
 Take the time to practice, perhaps in front of friends.
 You might also prepare an outline on a notecard. in case you blank.

 Have you and your partner decided to exchange gifts on your wedding day?
 Do you have yours ready?
 Now is a good time to take care of last details – does it need to be finalized or wrapped?
 Do you need to get it delivered somewhere?

 If you haven’t had the time to prepare a gift, this is a good time to do so.
 You don’t have to spend a lot of money to prepare something that's beautiful and meaningful.
 Just make sure it's thoughtful, like a bottle of your bride’s favorite champagne, or even a heartfelt note or a silly song that will make her laugh.
 We tend to think that the best gifts aren’t bought, but made.
 Be creative!

-Grooms can be just as involved in their wedding as their brides!
-Try to take some of the pressure off your fiancee by asking her what help she needs and reminding her that you are there for her.
-And most importantly, relax and enjoy these moments because tomorrow is the start of an exciting stage in your life!
+Grooms can be just as involved in the wedding as their brides!
+Try to take some of the pressure off your fiancee by asking what help she needs, and reminding her that you are available.
+Most importantly, be sure to relax and enjoy these moments - and remind your soon-to-be bride to do the same.
+Tomorrow is the start of an exciting stage in your life!

 Are you a bride that was able to successfully involve her groom in the wedding?
 Are you a groom that has advice for other soon-to-be-husbands?
 What worked and what didn't?
 Let us know in the comment section below!